 Science SOLs: K.6, K.7, 1.7, 1.8, 2.5, 2.7

 Bring history to life with this engaging staff-led program.
 A historic interpreter dressed in period attire will read a storybook to your class, discuss life in the colonies, and lead students in creating a take-home craft. *Several topics available including Thanksgiving, American Revolution, and colonial Virginia.

 Social Studies SOLs: Dependent on topic selected.

-NEW!
 Woodland Indians of Virginia

 From mapping important water features and studying how the geography of Virginia impacted life, to analyzing primary source images and learning about the organisms that call Virginia home, students actively participate in this program.
 This lesson meets cross-curriculum standards on watersheds, resources, and organisms all through the exploration of reproduction Virginia Indian artifacts.